Oradea: Transport

 The public transport network in Oradea is operated by OTL (Oradea Transport Local), a municipal agency.
-It includes eight tram lines (1R, 1N, 2, 3R, 3N, 4R, 4N, and the newly introduced line 8), 17 local bus routes (numbered from 10 to 26), and one international suburban bus line to Biharkeresztes, Hungary.
+It includes eight tram lines (numbered from 1-8) 17 local bus routes (numbered from 10 to 26), and one international suburban bus line to Biharkeresztes, Hungary.
 The metropolitan area is also served by regional buses connecting Oradea to nearby localities such as Băile Felix, Băile 1 Mai, Borș, and Sânmartin.

 The city has four train stations: Oradea Central Station (commonly known as “Oradea”), West Station (located in the Ioșia district), East Station (in the Velența neighborhood), and Episcopia Bihor Station, near the Hungarian border, which serves international rail traffic.

 Oradea International Airport reopened in late 2015 following runway renovations.
 It offers both domestic and international flights.
 The airport is connected to the city center via OTL bus line 28, as well as taxi and ride-hailing services.
+The airport was modernized further in the 2020s which introduced a new terminal, longer runway and more flight destinations (Warsaw Chopin, Munich, Milan Bergamo, London Stansted, Rome Fiumicino, Dortmund and more charter flights).

 Additional modes of transport in Oradea include: